Last updated: 04 Sept 2020 | Reading time: 4 minutes | Watching time: 5 minutes

 Notion is a block-based note-taking service.
 It works by adding blocks and expanding the page as you go.
 Notion may be the service with most supported note-taking tools.
 The mobile app is a bit slow and stops at the splash screen sometimes, but the desktop version is responsive most of the times.

-As mentioned, OneNote mobile and desktop have a few different tools.
-OneNote desktop comes with the dictate tool, assistant, drawing, and rich editing.
+Alongside the necessary tools, OneNote desktop comes with the dictate tool, assistant, drawing, and rich editing tools.
 The Dictate tool records your voice to save on the cloud.
-The Assistant tool can do the basic tasks such as insert a table, paste text, create a to-do list etc. Take a look at the tools comparison table below—the text in green means that the competitor does not support that tool.
+The Assistant tool can do the basic tasks such as insert a table, paste text, create a to-do list etc. Take a look at the comparison table below—the text in green means that the competitor does not support that feature.

 |Heading 1, 2, 3, 4, 5, and 6|